-(a) The prohibition on smoking in an indoor area cannot be waived.

-(b) The prohibition on smoking in a designated outdoor area may be subject to a waiver in accordance with the following process:

-1. The waiver request shall comply with the requirements outlined in 935 CMR 500.850(1);

-2. On receipt of the waiver request and written documentation, the Commission shall submit the request and documentation to the Board of Health or Health Commissioner in the municipality where the Social Consumption Establishment is located.
-The Commission shall request that the local health authority examine the waiver and documentation and provide a determination whether the proposed outdoor smoking activity would:
+- (a) The prohibition on smoking in an indoor area cannot be waived. - (b) The prohibition on smoking in a designated outdoor area may be subject to a waiver in accordance with the following process: - 1.
+The waiver request shall comply with the requirements outlined in 935 CMR 500.850(1); - 2.
+On receipt of the waiver request and written documentation, the Commission shall submit the request and documentation to the Board of Health or Health Commissioner in the municipality where the Social Consumption Establishment is located.
+The Commission shall request that the local health authority examine the waiver and documentation and provide a determination whether the proposed outdoor smoking activity would: - a.

-- a.
 Comply with the municipality's applicable local rules and regulations pertaining to Smoking; - b.
 Be compatible with uses in the surrounding community; - c.
 Not pose an unacceptable risk to public, health, safety or welfare greater than if consumption were to occur indoors; - d.
-Would not be in view of the general public;

-e.
-Be physically separated from an enclosed workspace and there is no migration of smoke into the workplace;

-f.
-Comply with the following requirements:
+Would not be in view of the general public; - e.
+Be physically separated from an enclosed workspace and there is no migration of smoke into the workplace; - f.
+Comply with the following requirements: - i.

-i.
 In accordance with M.G.L. c.
-270, § 22, any outdoor space that has a structure capable of being enclosed, regardless of the materials or removable nature of the walls or covers, shall be regarded as an enclosed space when the walls or covers are in place.
+270, § 22, any outdoor space that has a structure capable of being enclosed, regardless of the materials or removable nature of the walls or covers, shall be regarded as an enclosed space when the walls or covers are in place. - ii.

-ii.
 The outdoor space shall be open to the air at all times.
 For purposes of 105 CMR 661.000: Regulations Implementing M.G.L. c.
 270, § 22, this shall mean that the space has thorough, unobstructed circulation of outside air to all parts of the outdoor space.
 An outdoor space shall be presumed to meet this test if:

-(A) the space has a ceiling and at least $\frac{1}{2}$ of the total surface area of the walls and other vertical boundaries of the space permits unobstructed flow of outside air into the space; or iii.
+- (A) the space has a ceiling and at least 1⁄2 of the total surface area of the walls and other vertical boundaries of the space permits unobstructed flow of outside air into the space; or - (B) the space has no ceiling and no more than two walls or other vertical boundaries of the space that obstruct the flow of air into the space exceed eight feet in height. - iii.
 For purposes of 105 CMR 661.000: Regulations Implementing M.G.L. c.
-270, § 22, a ceiling shall include any top or covering that is placed or maybe placed over a space, or any other structure or arrangement above the space (including substantial coverage by umbrellas or awnings) that may impede the flow of air into the space, regardless of the type or nature of the materials or the partial or removable nature of the covering.
+270, § 22, a ceiling shall include any top or covering that is placed or maybe placed over a space, or any other structure or arrangement above the space (including substantial coverage by umbrellas or awnings) that may impede the flow of air into the space, regardless of the type or nature of the materials or the partial or removable nature of the covering. - iv.
+The local board of health shall be notified in writing prior to initiating construction or renovation of an outdoor space for the purpose of permitting smoking, if such construction or renovation requires notification of the local building department or a licensing authority.